 The Lewis University online MSN degree program helps students not only design but also how to lead and strategize as healthcare leaders.
 Because the field is constantly evolving, nursing students can actively take steps forward and apply their learning directly in their careers.
 Students can explore specializations in Nursing Education, Healthcare Systems Leadership, Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Clinical Nurse Specialist, Family Nurse Practitioner, or School Nurse.
 Students must understand the course requirements for each specialization before registering for Lewis’ accelerated RN to MSN programs.

-Lewis University came about as a private institution in 1932, founded by the Archdiocese of Chicago to provide opportunity for working class students.
+Lewis University came about as a private institution in 1932, founded by the Archdiocese of Chicago to provide opportunities for working-class students.
 Ranked one of the top Regional Universities in the Midwest according to U.S. News & World Report, Lewis is best known today for its online degree programs, including one of the best BSN to MSN programs.
 The university’s mission includes embracing core Catholic values such as knowledge, wisdom, and justice.

 With seven concentrations, the University of Texas Medical Branch at Galveston’s online MSN degree program will help students advance their careers.
 Students can select from seven tracks, including Adult-Gerontology Primary Care or Acute Care, Clinical Nurse Leader, Executive Nurse Leader, Family Nurse Practitioner, Neonatal, and Nurse Educator.
 Those seeking the cheapest online MSN programs can expect a return on their investment, backed by accreditation from the CCNE.